srsms/Django_Blog_System/README.md

 ## Key Features Implementation

 ### Custom Storage for Media Files
-The project includes a custom storage solution (`MediaFileStorage`) for image uploads, but this feature currently has implementation issues.
-The intended design aims to handle file uploads differently between development and production environments, especially for Render hosting.
+The project includes a custom storage solution (`MediaFileStorage`) for image uploads that handles file uploads differently between development and production environments, especially for Render hosting.

 ### Tag Management
 Tags can be added to posts using a comma-separated input field.
 The system automatically creates new tags or uses existing ones.